Contact our Technical Sales Team to discuss the perfect system for your Engine Management Needs!

 Tuning Cable – You’ll need this to connect your laptop/PC to your ECU.
 It’s a standard DB9 Straight-thru serial cable, meaning pin1 goes to pin1, 2 to 2, 3 to 3, etc. You can find it in the ‘Tuning Cables’ section of the catalog.

-USB-Serial Adapter – If you’re laptop has a real DB9 serial port, then you don’t need this.
+USB-Serial Adapter – If your laptop has a real DB9 serial port, then you don’t need this.
 If not then you probably do.
 Many USB-Serial adapters are very troublesome when used with the MegaSquirt and TunerStudio; we tested a couple to find one that works reliably every time.

 Relay Board and Cable – Though the Relay/Power Board is not required, it is a convenience and reduces the chance of miswiring during the installation.
 The relay board provides a central place for all of the required relays, fuse protection, and external wiring for the MegaSquirt ECU.

 If you are installing MegaSquirt in a previously fuel injected engine you can usually just reuse all of your existing relays.
 If you are fuel injecting a previously carbureted engine, you will need to install relays for the main ECU power, Fuel Pump, and Idle circuit.
 You can do this manually or you can use the Relay Board to simplify this process.
-You can also build the cable yourself with the included DB37 and hood that included (one w/ the relay board, one with the ECU kit), or as the cable is kind of a pain to build I’ve made them available pre-assembled as well.
+You can also build the cable yourself with the included DB37 and hood that included (one w/ the relay board, one with the Engine Control Unit kit), or as the cable is kind of a pain to build I’ve made them available pre-assembled as well.

 Note that the relay cable and the wiring harness are mutually exclusive- they are not designed to be used together as once you use a relay cable you just need to run all wiring back to the screw terminals on the relay board, not a DB37 connector like the harness uses.
 I have had customers buy both just to harvest the labeled/color coded automotive grade wiring after cutting the DB37 off.